ietf-wg-masque/draft-ietf-masque-connect-ip/draft-age-masque-connect-ip.md

 ## Limiting Request Scope {#scope}

+Unlike CONNECT-UDP requests, which require specifying a target host, CONNECT-IP requests can allow endpoints to send arbitrary IP packets to any host.
+The client can choose to restrict a given request to a specific host or IP protocol by adding parameters to its request.
+The server uses these parameters to determine what routes to advertise, and can advertise a default set of routes if no parameters were specified.

 CONNECT-IP uses URI template variables ({{client-config}}) to determine the scope of the request for packet proxying.
 All variables defined here are optional, and have default values if not included.